grnet/synnefo/docs/upgrade/upgrade-0.15.rst

-snf-cyclades-gtools comes with a collectd plugin to collect CPU and network stats for Ganeti VMs and an example collectd configuration. snf-stats-app is a Django (snf-webproject) app that serves the VM stats graphsmm by reading the VM stats (from RRD files) and serves graphs.
+snf-cyclades-gtools comes with a collectd plugin to collect CPU and network stats for Ganeti VMs and an example collectd configuration. snf-stats-app is a Django (snf-webproject) app that serves the VM stats graphs by reading the VM stats (from RRD files).

-To enable / deploy VM stats collecting and snf-stats-app see the relevant documentation in the :ref:`admin guide <admin-guide-stats>`.
+To enable/deploy the VM stats collecting and snf-stats-app, see the relevant documentation in the :ref:`admin guide <admin-guide-stats>`.

-If you were using collectd to collect VM stats on Debian squeeze and you are upgrading to Wheezy, you will need to upgrade your RRD files.
+If you were using collectd to collect VM stats on Debian Squeeze and you are upgrading to Wheezy, you will need to upgrade your RRD files.
 Follow the instructions on the collectd v4-to-v5 migration `guide
 <https://collectd.org/wiki/index.php/V4_to_v5_migration_guide>`_.
-You will proabably just need to run the `migration script
+You will probably just need to run the `migration script
 <https://collectd.org/wiki/index.php/V4_to_v5_migration_guide#Migration_script>`_
 provided.